Human rights abuses in Sindh: Political persecution

-According to the 1994 Human Rights in Developing Countries Yearbook, there have been many cases of political persecution in Sindh.
-Much of the persecution is linked to Sindh's provincial government, and is undertaken by Karachi's Crime Investigation Agency (CIA).
-Many human rights abuses were committed under the tenure of Chief Minister Jam Sadiq Ali, who took office from August 6, 1990, to March 5, 1992.
+Many political human rights abuses were committed under the tenure of Chief Minister Jam Sadiq Ali, who took office from August 6, 1990, to March 5, 1992.
 Under his tenure, Sindhi independence leader GM Syed was placed under house arrest until his death; however Jam Sadiq's death in 1992 did not cause these acts to cease.
 Following his death, his seat was contested between his son, Jam Ashiq Ali and a Pakistan Peoples Party member, Shahanawaz Junejo.
 Ali's supporters undertook intimidation of PPP activists and Shahanawaz Junejo, as well as 200 other opposition activists who were detained.
+According to the 1994 Human Rights in Developing Countries Yearbook, there have been many cases of political persecution in Sindh.
+Much of the persecution is linked to Sindh's provincial government, and is undertaken by Karachi's Crime Investigation Agency (CIA).

 In March 2005, vice-chairman of the Jeay Sindh Muttahida Mahaz (JSMM) Samiullah Kalhoro died in a hospital of Karachi.
 The JSMM chief Shafi Burfat alleged that Kalhoro died after his kidney failed as a result of torture in police custody.
 He added that the JSMM was being punished for pursuing the ideology of G. M. Syed.
 JSMM has published advertisements in Sindhi newspapers criticising law enforcement agencies.

 In November 2010, police allegedly picked up Ali Madad Burfat, an activist of the Jeay Sindh Students' Federation, and his friend, both of whom were students of the Sindh University at the time.
 On 21 April 2011, unidentified armed men shot dead three leaders of the Jeay Sindh Muttahida Mahaz (JSMM) including senior Vice-chairman Qurban Khohaver, Rooplo Cholyani and Noorullah Tunio at Bakhoro Mori area in Sanghar district.
 The JSMM alleged that the personnel of law enforcement agencies were involved in Bakhoro Mori incident.
 Human Rights Commission of Pakistan published a report on Bakhoro Mori incident and urged that "Agencies’ role in JSMM activists’ murder must be probed".
 In April 2011, JSMM member Ijaz Solangi's dead body was found in Dadu after he held a press conference against security agencies.
 In October 2011, Asian Human Rights Commission issued an appeal on information it had received that the Sindh University authorities allegedly used law enforcement agencies for disappearances of students in Sindh province.